scan-io-git/scan-io/docs/reference/cmd-to-html.md

 scanio to-html -i /path/to/project/results.sarif -o /path/to/project/results.html -s /path/to/project
 ```

+**If no template path specified**
+If template path is not specified, the tool will look for templates in home folder: `SCANIO_HOME/templates/tohtml`. `SCANIO_HOME` can be configured in an AppConfig with `scanio.home_folder` key.

 **Use custom template path**
 Use a custom path to a template file, in case it is located in non standard location or you would like to use customized verion of html template.
 The target folder should contain only a template with filename `report.html`.
 ```bash